 Once your keywords are dialed in, the next step here is to focus on your content and media assets so that the visual part of your Amazon listing optimization looks as professional and effectively communicates its benefits.
 Your Amazon listing is well on its way to becoming a shining example of an expertly optimized listing.

-Optimizing Amazon Product Images
+Amazon listing optimization in Product Images

 Imagine you’re searching for a windshield cover for your Toyota Camry.
 When you enter in your search query for the exact product, you’ll find a full page of LITERALLY identical main thumbnails.
 Which one you are drawn to first?